Conscious Parentingis not a set of rules for parents to follow but a set of beliefs about what children need to develop and thrive.

 Fill the hearts and minds of your children with acceptance, understanding, and confidence.
 Try these three conscious parenting tips to start building a more influential relationship with your child.

-CHECK YOUR LANGUAGE - is it sarcastic, cruel, degrading, impatient, callous or otherwise disconnecting in tone or attitude - verbally or non-verbally or is it kind, respectful, encouraging, and confident?
+CHECK YOUR LANGUAGE - is it harsh, sarcastic, cruel, degrading, impatient, insensitive, or otherwise disconnecting in tone or attitude - verbally or nonverbally, or is it kind, respectful, encouraging, and confident?

 CHECK YOUR EXPECTATIONS - is your request developmentally appropriate?
 How can you help your child?
 Can you control the environment to meet your needs w/out your child's help?